 The Species of Marijuana

-The types or forms of marijuana mentioned above may come from one of the two common plant species – the indica and the sativa.
+The types or forms of marijuana mentioned above may come from one of the two common plant species – the India and the Sativa.
 These species smell, look and taste different.

 The indica strain produces a relaxing and calming effect.
 A few of its notable characteristics include its yield, flowering time, location where its seeds are from and its various flavors.